wen-git-acc/orderbook/README.md

   - `GET /orderbook/user/:userId/positions`: View the current open positions (matched) of a user.

 - **Market Data**
   - `GET /orderbook/:market`: Get the order book for a specific market (e.g., eth, btc).
+However this does not display userid, only the price and unit (following how exchange website receiving their orderbook).
+Alternatively, you can you tarantool command to view the full orderbook with `box.space.order_book:select{}` please refer to [tarantool cli](#connect-to-db-for-data-viewing)
   - `GET /orderbook/market-price/:market`: Get the current market price of a specific market (e.g., eth, btc).

 - **Position Viewing**